| 2000 Athens Marathon ReportKaren Bingham

 organization of veterinarians neuters the animals...not too effectively

+it seemed.
 Athens itself was the source of my conflict.
 It's a never-ending,

 dusty, monotone-colored new, not old, city that sprawls across the